15542520665/STPC-COSeg/README.md

+#The relevant code files will be made publicly available upon acceptance of the manuscript.
+Below are our training logs and pre-trained model weights for your reference.

 ## Datasets Preparation

 You can either directly download the preprocessed dataset directly from the links provided below or perform the preprocessing steps on your own.